Probate Q&A Series What steps can a North Carolina heir or beneficiary take to obtain or compel production of will and trust documents?

 2. Obtaining Trust Documents

-Enforcement in Court: If the trustee ignores or denies your request, you may file a petition in Superior Court.
-Cite G.S.
-36C-8-814(c), which authorizes the court to enforce the trustee’s duty to deliver the trust instrument.
-The court can order the trustee to produce the document and may award costs or attorney’s fees if the trustee’s refusal lacks reasonable justification.
+Enforcement in Court: If the trustee ignores or denies your request, you may commence a judicial proceeding concerning the trust in Superior Court under G.S.
+36C-2-201.
+The court can order the trustee to produce the document and may award costs or attorney’s fees in appropriate circumstances.

 Alternative Remedies: Consider a declaratory judgment action under G.S.
 1-254 to clarify your rights as a beneficiary.
 This can prompt the trustee to comply to avoid an unfavorable court ruling.
 You may also seek removal of the trustee under G.S.
-36C-8-802 if the trustee’s refusal indicates a breach of fiduciary duty.
+36C-7-706 if the trustee’s refusal indicates a breach of fiduciary duty.

 Key Takeaways for Heirs and Beneficiaries